Kayak or Stand up Paddleboard?

 The Advent of SUP

-The more we practiced, the more we did and soon we were going on trips with kayakers, though we fell behind kayakers when against strong headwinds.
+We practiced and soon we were going on trips with sea kayakers, though we fell behind kayakers when against strong headwinds.
 We even learned to surf the wind versus tidal current waves.
 Life on the water is good!

 Atlantic SuperGirls: From NYC to Miami